How to Grow Broad Beans; Varieties, Soil Conditions, Harvesting and Yields

 How to Grow Broad Beans and Soil Preparation

-They are gross feeders and have extensive roots, so raised beds, high in organic matter, with good aeration would be ideal.
+They are gross feeders and have extensive roots, so raised beds, high in organic matter prepared as above, with good aeration would be ideal.
 The addition of a compost would be very worth while.
 Broad beans, need good levels of calcium and magnesium to grow successfully, and will grow well in an acid soil as long as these nutrients are supplied.
-Dolomite or lime may therefore be necessary.
+This is why adding dolomite is so important to growing broad beans successfully.

 Along with good drainage, the availability of potash is important in helping to prevent 'chocolate spot' fungus that can attack your growing broad beans.
 Potash may be added in the form of rock dust, seaweed meal or ash from your fireplace as long as you burn untreated timber.